bwohlberg/sporco/README.rst

 Acknowledgments
 ---------------

-Thanks for Aric Hagberg for valuable advice on python packaging, documentation, and related issues.
+Thanks to Aric Hagberg for valuable advice on python packaging, documentation, and related issues.